Freescale/Documentation/user-guide/source/devtasks.rst

     build $ bitbake -f -c compile linux-wandboard # -f indicates bitbake to re-execute the compile task build $ bitbake -c deploy linux-wandboard

-* Insert the SD into your Host and copy the ``uImage`` into the first partition.
+* Insert the SD into your Host and copy the ``zImage`` into the first partition.
   Do not forget to unmount the partition before removing the card!::

-    build $ sudo cp tmp/deploy/images/uImage /media/Boot
+    build $ sudo cp tmp/deploy/images/wandboard/zImage /media/Boot

 * Insert the SD into your board and test your change.